keboola/gmail-extractor/README.md

 | `from:some.address@example.com` | `9876cbd54bd215a6` |
 | `from:another.address@example.com` | `1234abcd2ffdc1d6` |

-It's good to know from which query e-mail came from.
+It's good to know from which query message came from.

 #### `messages.csv`